nychealth/covid-vaccine-data/people/Readme.md

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.

 **Population estimates:** Please note that the number of people vaccinated may exceed the estimated population and lead to more than 100% vaccination coverage, especially for smaller demographic categories and geographies.
 Population counts were calculated using intercensal estimates updated on October 9, 2020 to reflect annual population estimates for all New Yorkers as of July 1, 2019.
 These estimates do not represent the 2020 Census or recent changes to NYC’s population as a result of in-migration or out-migration.
 Additional factors contributing to these inconsistencies may be that people who identify as Multi-race are misreported under a single race, and self-reported ZIP code at the time of vaccination may not correspond to the vaccine recipient’s primary home address.
-For example, people may use their work address for the purposes of vaccination
+For example, people may use their work address for the purpose of vaccination.
 See [/technical notes](https://github.com/nychealth/covid-vaccine-data/blob/main/Readme.md#percent-of-nyc-residents-vaccinated-by-demographic-group-and-geography) for more information on population estimates.

 **Age groups**: Data are reported for the following age groups per U.S. Census age categories: 5-12, 13-17, 18-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75-84, and 85+ years.
 Among people under 18, only those aged 5 to 17 years are currently eligible for COVID-19 vaccination.